How To Make Your Next Job Interview A Success: 5 Secrets From Research

-- First impressions matter even more than you think.
-They’re the most important part of any job interview.
-And once they’re set, they are very hard to resist.
 Optimize first impressions from the outset by framing the conversation with a few well-rehearsed sentences regarding how you want to be perceived.
-This will end up being the structure the other person forms their memories around.
+Research shows this will end up being the structure the other person forms their memories around.

-- If you have the option, schedule it earlier in the day.
-People prefer things that are first and are more likely to say “yes” to things when they don’t have a lot of things going on.
+If you have the option, schedule it earlier in the day.
+Studies show people prefer things that are first and are more likely to say “yes” to things when they don’t have a lot of things going on.

 Persuasion expert Robert Cialdini says getting the interviewer to explain why they wanted to bring you in is a good persuasion technique.
 It gets positive things about you coming out of the interviewer’s own mouth.

 Finally, don’t get too stressed out.
 People who have no job are happier than people with a job they don’t like.

 Join over 130,000 readers.
 Get a free weekly update via email here.